This page has information about the Grammarian role at a Toastmasters meeting.

 Some clubs may levy a fine for the use of ah's and um's.

-The Ah-Counter role can be used for the Competent Leadership Award Project 1.
+Until June 2020, the Ah-Counter role can be used for the Competent Leadership Award Project 1.

 The Memory Master listens carefully to all speakers, noting down any points of interest, facts or other things that happened, along with the answer or correct version.